 There was a time when offering SSL certificates to all of your customers would have been cost-prohibitive.
 But thanks to the not-for-profit Internet Security Research Group’s open certificate authority Let’s Encrypt, hosting resellers can now offer SSL certificates to all of their customers at no cost.
 In addition, issuing and installing these certificates has never been easier thanks to features like cPanel’s AutoSSL.

 Offering SSL to your customers is a smart move for a variety of reasons.
 Top among these is the fact that encrypting websites makes it hard for hackers to intercept and collect data that they can use to compromise websites.
 You also get the added benefit of improving the SEO rankings and conversion rates for all of your customers’ sites, which can only help improve customer satisfaction and retention.

 2. Offer CDN to All of Your Customers

 Any time that your server has to process a request, there’s a chance that the request is malicious.
 Therefore, if you can reduce the number of requests to your server, you can also reduce the number of potential attacks on your system.

-CDNs are a very effective way to offload requests from your server to those of a CDN provider and reduce the attack vectors on your server.
-CDNs used to be cost-prohibitive, but today many CDN providers like CloudFlare offer free tiers of service that include basic DDoS mitigation, further improving the security of your customer’s sites.
-CloudFlare and its competitors also offer generous partner programs and paid tiers of service with additional security features like web application firewalls, TLS-only mode, and enterprise-grade DDoS mitigation, opening you up to additional revenue opportunities.
+CDNs are a very effective way to offload requests from your server to those of a CDN hosting service and reduce the attack vectors on your server.
+CDNs used to be cost-prohibitive, but today many CDN providers like Cloudflare offer free tiers of service that include basic DDoS mitigation, further improving the security of your customer’s sites.
+Cloudflare and its competitors also offer generous partner programs and paid tiers of service with additional security features like web application firewalls, TLS-only mode, and enterprise-grade DDoS mitigation, opening you up to additional revenue opportunities.

 Of course, CDNs also offer performance benefits that can dramatically improve the performance of your customers’ sites and help with SEO.
 Any way you look at it, offering CDN to your customers is a smart move that can only help grow your business.